PWKristine/paymentwall.github.io/docs/desktop-direct-brick.md

 * Email: test@paymentwall.com.

-Each successful payment has a one-time token to be used in further charge request.
+Each successful payment has a one-time token which will be used in further charge request.

 ## Components

-* [Create form](/direct/brick/create-form) to collect payment details and generate one-time token.
+* [Create a form](/direct/brick/create-form) to collect payment details and generate a one-time token.

-* Perform request according to your product type, [onetime payment](/direct/brick/charge) or [subscription](/direct/brick/subscription).
+* Perform request according to your product type: [onetime payment](/direct/brick/charge) or [subscription](/direct/brick/subscription).

 ## Requirements

 * Your payment pages must be loaded via **HTTPS**.

-* [3D Secure](http://www.mastercard.com/gateway/implementation_guides/3D-Secure.html) (as known as [verified by Visa](https://www.visaeurope.com/making-payments/verified-by-visa/)) should be implemented into your payment system.
+* [3D Secure](http://www.mastercard.com/gateway/implementation_guides/3D-Secure.html) ([verified by Visa](https://www.visaeurope.com/making-payments/verified-by-visa/)) should be implemented into your payment system.
 See how to [apply 3D Secure](/direct/brick/3dSecure) in Brick.

-* A Paymentwall project with Digital Goods API enabled.
+* A Paymentwall project which is using the the Digital Goods API.

 ## Use Brick

-We assume that you have created a Paymentwall project.
+Once you have created a Paymentwall project, you need to:

-+ Get your project credentails, click Brick logo on your project and you will find following project and secret key combinations provided by Paymentwall:
++ Get your project credentails, click the Brick logo on your project and you will find a project and secret key provided by Paymentwall:
 	- Brick Test Keys.
-A random 32-bit string started with ```t_``` and used in sandbox environment for payment flow verification.
+A random 32-bit string starting with the prefix ```t_``` which is used in the sandbox environment for payment flow verification.
 	- Brick Live Keys.
-A random 32-bit string and used to collect payments from your customers.
-To have it, your project will needs to be reviewed by us.
+A random 32-bit string which is used to collect payments from your customers.
+To obtain the Live keys, your project needs to be reviewed by our team.

-* Integrate Brick components in your system
+* Integrate Brick components in your system.
 See [components](#components) for more details.

 * Setup Pingback listener

-[Pingback](/default-pingback) is Paymentwall's instant payment notification.
-Each pingback has a unique reference ID in our system, please store it and proceed delivery according to our pingback.
+	- [Pingback](/default-pingback) is Paymentwall's instant payment notification.
+Each pingback has a unique reference ID in our system.
+Kindly store it and proceed with the delivery according to our pingback request.